Chelsea Manning released from jail as WikiLeaks grand jury expires, risks returning next week

 The Alexandria Sheriff’s Office confirmed Manning’s release when reached Thursday evening by The Washington Times.

 Manning, a 31-year-old former Army analyst, previously served seven years in prison for leaking classified documents published online by the WikiLeaks website, including military and diplomatic material involving the wars in Iraq and Afghanistan.
-She was subpoenaed earlier this year to testify before a federal grand jury empaneled in Alexandria, where the Department of Justice has headquartered its WikiLeaks probe for nearly a decade, and was found in contempt for refusing to testify and ordered jailed on March 8 until either complying with prosecutors or the grand jury’s six-month term expired.
+She was subpoenaed earlier this year to testify before a federal grand jury empaneled in Alexandria, where the Department of Justice has headquartered its WikiLeaks probe for nearly a decade, and was found in contempt for refusing to testify and ordered jailed on March 8 until either complying with prosecutors or the grand jury’s 18-month term expired.

 Lawyers for Manning have challenged both the contempt ruling and her subsequent confinement in the U.S. District Court for the Eastern District of Virginia and the Fourth Circuit Court of Appeals, and earlier this week they argued that said she should be released from custody because she cannot be convinced to cooperate and thus confinement serves no lawful purpose.